Adopting technological innovation in a hospital is no easy task. Here's the 9-step process for making sure a Bluetooth project succeeds.

 If your healthcare institution has a major problem, chances are other hospitals have been facing similar complications, and likely some of them already solved them.
 Google around and ask.
 Find different Bluetooth use cases.
 Compare results.
 Use cases can also prevent you from investing in solutions that haven’t worked for other hospitals.
 You will find some Bluetooth-based asset tracking use cases in healthcare here.

 In a hospital environment, even the smallest infrastructure changes, such as running a cable, can pose a serious security threat.
 Not to mention, if not correctly planned, it could cost a lot of money and cause a large amount of hassle.
 This is why you should try to make the most of your existing infrastructure when integrating in new technology.
 Make sure you understand your institution's physical limitations and familiarize yourself different Bluetooth beacon deployment approaches.
 Determine where you can and cannot place hardware.
+What is the next step in hospital guide to Bluetooth implementation?

 It’s easy to forget, but security leaders often get a veto in the hospital innovation process.
 A solution provider can’t argue with the hospital’s security or IT team.
 Make sure to involve any security teams as early in the process as possible to avoid potential disappointments later.
 Know what to be up front about with solution providers.